 Hayley B. Dryer is a partner in the firm’s Commercial Litigation department and a member of the firm’s Higher Education practice group.
 Hayley is also Co-Chair of the firm’s Hiring Committee.

 Hayley’s litigation practice focuses on representing employers and management in discrimination, harassment, retaliation, wrongful discharge, and wage and hour claims before federal and state courts, administrative agencies and in alternative dispute resolution forums.
 Hayley provides advice for ensuring compliance with federal, state and local human rights laws (including issues of racial, sexual, and religious discrimination and harassment), family and medical leave laws, and reasonable accommodation requirements.
-In addition to counseling clients on employment law, Hayley also represents corporate and institutional clients in cases involving general contract disputes, business torts, trade secrets and non-competition covenant litigation.
-Hayley also serves as an impartial investigator of discrimination and harassment complaints, and regularly drafts and reviews employment-related policies, procedures and handbooks, noncompetition agreements and severance agreements.
+In addition to counseling clients on employment law, Hayley also represents corporate and institutional clients in cases involving general contract disputes and business litigation.
+Hayley also serves as an impartial investigator and regularly drafts and reviews employment-related policies, handbooks, noncompetition agreements and severance agreements.